Choosing a Hand Gripper

 - Captains of Crush Grippers: What They Are and How To Close Them, Second Edition by Randall J. Strossen, with J. B. Kinney and Nathan Holle

-- Grip training articles in MILO: A Journal for Serious Strength Athletes
+- Grip training articles in MILO: Strength

 - John Brookfield’s Grip Tips

 For a complete listing of the grip-related information we offer, please look at our All-About-It Resource Pages on Grip Training, Hand Grippers, and Hand Strength.